shawnesquivel/CoLab/README.md

 ### 1.1 Purpose  {#1-1-purpose}

-The purpose of this document is to build a bug tracking system that allows project managers and developers to resolve software bugs with less errors.
+The purpose of this project is to build a collaborative platform for microinfluencers and brands to communicate seamlessly throughout a marketing campaign.

 ### 1.2 Definitions and Acronyms {#1-2-definitions-and-acronyms}

-**“Bug”** - “an error flow or fault in the design, development or operation of computer software that causes it to produce an incorrect or unexpected result, or to behave in unintended ways”

- \
-**“Ticket”** - documentation that describes the bug, deadline to resolve, and priority

- \
-**“Developer”** - also known as software engineers, are individuals that use problem solving and programming to resolve the bugs

-**“Tester”** - an individual that evaluates software for compliance before being accepted into the source code.

-**“Project Manager”** - an individual that manages one or more projects, assigns tickets to the necessary developer.
+"Microinfluencer" - influencers with 1K to 10K followers
+"Brand" - any company seeking to do marketing "Marketing Campaign" - defined as a project throughout the codebase

 ### 1.3 Benefits for the Intended Audience {#1-3-benefits-for-the-intended-audience}

-#### Developers {#developers}
+#### Microinfluencers {#microinfluencers}

-Developers are the individuals tasked with reviewing tickets and resolving the bugs.
-Once their solution has been implemented, they will submit the ticket to a tester for review.
-Each ticket is assigned to at least one developer.
+Microinfluencers usually run social media accounts as a part-time job.
+This means they have a limited amount of time to go through emails, review guidelines, and negotiate payments with brands.

-#### Testers {#testers}
+#### Brands {#brands}

-Testers can either test software for bugs or review submissions from developers.
-Similar to the developer, they should be able to manage and view their tickets easily without a personal note taking system.
-Each ticket is assigned to at least one developer.

-#### Project Manager {#project-manager}

-For project managers, it is difficult to keep track of bugs in a large-scale application where there are many issues that arise daily.
-This application will allow them to view all outstanding tickets and assign tickets to the necessary developers.
-Each ticket is assigned to at least one project manager.
-Each project is assigned to at least one project manager.
+Brands work with many microinfluencers and it is easy to lose track of the many campaigns and partnerships they have created.

 ### 1.4 Project Scope {#1-4-project-scope}

-The purpose of this project is to ease and speed up bug tracking and resolution in software development.
-Without this system, program managers must convey bugs to developers and testers in meetings or through emails.
-Without a central source of information, miscommunication on the requirements or priorities, or simply losing track of a ticket is possible.
+The purpose of this project is to ease and speed up the project workflow by reducing.
+By using a project object as a central store of information, we reduce miscommunication on the requirements or priorities.

-The sequential process will be automated, so when one individual has finished their task, the next individual in the process will be immediately notified, reducing the need for human-to-human communication via email/call/meetings which requires time.
+The sequential process will be automated, so that when an individual has finished their task, the project will determine the next action and notify the necessary partiy.
+This reduces the need for human-to-human communication via email/call/meetings which requires time.

 The following benefits will be seen from this project:

-1. Less manual management of tickets, reducing human error
+1. Less manual management of projects, reducing human error
-2. Streamlined bug resolution, reducing frustration within the team
+2. Streamlined project workflow, reducing frustration between influencer and brand
-3. Central database for tickets increases communication across team
+3. Central database for projects increases communication across team (e.g. if there are multiple brand reps working with many influencers)

 ## 2 Overall Description {#2-overall-description}